-- Strategy 1F: Require the reservation of high-quality, connected open space in new development. - F.1: Encourage conservation subdivisions in areas with sensitive environmental resources through updates to the Compatibility Development Option. - F.2: Require a site conditions map showing existing natural resources as part of the review process for all or certain types of residential subdivision applications to identify areas that should be protected as open space. - Site analysis maps for compatibility developments and/or conditional rezonings should show habitat that could be contributing to rare species including streams, forested riparian areas and/or long leaf pine stands. - F.3: Specify how active and passive recreation options can be utilized to fulfill open space requirements. - F.4: Create and maintain an inventory of public and privately preserved open space in the County. - See Strategy 2A.5 in the Land Use Element for recommendations for priority open space types and code updates.
+- Strategy 11: Require the reservation of high-quality, connected open space in new development. - I.1: Seek to identify opportunities to conserve open space networks, existing mature tree canopies, steep slopes, floodplains (100 and 500 year), priority wildlife habitats, and significant natural features as part of public and private development plans. - I.2: Encourage conservation subdivisions in areas with sensitive environmental resources through updates to the Compatibility Development Option.

+- I.3: Require a site conditions map showing existing natural resources as part of the review process for all or certain types of residential subdivision applications to identify areas that should be protected as open space. - Site analysis maps for compatibility developments and/or conditional rezonings should show habitat that could be contributing to rare species including streams, floodplains, wetlands, rock outcrops, seeps, forested riparian areas and/or longleaf pine stands.